informatics-isi-edu/ermrest/user-doc/acls.md

 #### Reference ACLs

 A reference-level ACL describes whether to permit foreign key references to be expressed.

-When not configured locally, the effective reference-level ACL is inherited from the constituent foreign key columns (any value is allowed if the column write would be allowed, subject to normal foreign key reference integrity constraints).
+Reference ACLs are set to `["*"]` if not otherwise specified in the request.
+In practice, reference ACLs are less often restricted and so this default simplifies common configurations.
+A model which needs to restrict expression of foreign keys SHOULD explicitly override the default ACLs; to completely disable expression of foreign keys, the reference ACL set `{"insert": [], "update": []}` MAY be used.

 Reference constraints are considered part of the enclosing table resource and do not have separable ownership.
-Reference ACLs are set to `null` if not otherwise specified in the request.

-[Dynamic reference ACL bindings](#dynamic-reference-acls) can augment column-level ACLs to enable expression of only a subset of data in a column governed by that constraint.
-These bindings only affect data modification requests.
+[Dynamic reference ACL bindings](#dynamic-reference-acls) can augment reference ACLs to enable expression of only a subset of data in a column governed by that reference constraint.
 These ACLs are actually managed on foreign key reference constraints, but their effect is to limit what new values can be expressed in the foreign key's constituent columns.

 ### Dynamic ACL Bindings